GroundhogState/Quantum-PyCon/README.md

 * Speedups
 * Security
 * Simulation
-* "The search for a killer app" - "One app to rule them all"
+* "The search for a killer app"

 Everything you need to know about quantum computing in thirty seconds:
 * The basic unit is a qubit - exists in a mix of 0/1, but you just get one when you measure